gurulantern/gurulantern/README.md

 - Hi there!
-I’m @gurulantern
+I’m Alex!
 - I’m interested in gaming, reading, crypto, and farming.
 - I’m currently learning JavaScript, React, Python, Solidity.
 My background is in acting and education.
 - 📫 How to reach me: terracottatoy@gmail.com